brbrrws/brbrrws/README.md

 - - 👋 Waddup, my name is brb (brbrrws), or peng (p3n6).

-- - 👀 I’m looking forward to learning all kinds of new knowledge surrounding software!
+- - 👀 I’m looking forward to learning all kinds of new knowledge surrounding software development/programming!

 - - 🌱 I’m currently learning Python as my first language; I haven't fully committed to learning yet, but very soon I will have a routine/schedule each day according to a roadmap for learning everything in a comfortable and fun manner!